hellosandeep1999/python/README.md

-All projects of traning for practice
+All projects of training for practice